LizzMancilla/mongo_graphql_react/README.md

 ```
 It will shows default products

-b.
+2b.
 Now, *Front UI* should shows a table with same data as Graphql UI

-3.
-a.
+3a.
 Lets add a new product, execute this mutation in *Graphql UI*
 ```graphql
 mutation{
   addProduct(code:"test",image:"google.png",image_url:"https://www.google.com/images/srpr/logo3w.png",quantity:100,price:99,description:"Test product"){